bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 Hugo’s server can be specially configured to show a site on a public IP address.
 But it's **not** a full-fledged web server.
 The server is **only** meant for private previews.
 Theme templates may include conditional code for the server mode which could pose a security risk if shown in public.
 {{< /mnote >}}

 - The flag `-D` lets Hugo include **drafted** files.
-All files created with `hugo new` include `draft: true` in the front-matter.
+All files created with `hugo new` include `draft: true` in the front matter.
 When a Markdown file is ready for [publishing](/doc/intro/workflow/publish), we need to remove this entry or change it to `draft: false`.

 - The flag `--navigateToChanged` tells the server to relay the page of the last changed file to the browser.
 As soon as we save a content file the corresponding page pops up in the browser.